chinapedia/wikipedia.abstract.en/Page/Eastern_Orthodox_Church.md

 The term 'icon' comes from the Greek word _eikon_, which simply means image.
 The Eastern Orthodox believe that the first icons of Christ and the Virgin Mary were painted by Luke the Evangelist.
 Icons are filled with symbolism designed to convey information about the person or event depicted.
 For this reason, icons tend to be formulaic, following a prescribed methodology for how a particular person should be depicted, including hair style, body position, clothing, and background details.

 Icon painting, in general, is not an opportunity for artistic expression, though each iconographer brings a vision to the piece.
 It is far more common for an icon to be copied from an older model, though with the recognition of a new saint in the church, a new icon must be created and approved.
 The personal and creative traditions of Catholic religious art were largely lacking in Orthodox icon painting before the 17th century, when Russian icons began to be strongly influenced by religious paintings and engravings from both Protestant and Catholic Europe.
 Greek icons also began to take on a strong western influence for a period and the difference between some Orthodox icons and western religious art began to vanish.
-More recently there has been a trend of returning to the more traditional and symbolic representations.ConstantinoXI.jpg, last emperor of the Roman (Byzantine) empire|264x264px]]
+More recently there has been a trend of returning to the more traditional and symbolic representations., last emperor of the Roman (Byzantine) empire|264x264px]]

 Aspects of the iconography borrow from the pre-Christian Roman and Hellenistic art.
 Henry Chadwick wrote, "In this instinct there was a measure of truth.
 The representations of Christ as the Almighty Lord on his judgment throne owed something to pictures of Zeus.
 Portraits of the Mother of God were not wholly independent of a pagan past of venerated mother-goddesses.
 In the popular mind the saints had come to fill a role that had been played by heroes and deities."[110]